chmouel/chmoujump/README.md

 https://github.com/andrewferrier/fzf-z

-so I merged some of my code with andrew's plugin and made it my hope with a narcissic prefix (naming is hard i have no idea what to use otherwise)
+so I merged some of my code with andrew's plugin and made it my own with a narcissic prefix (naming is hard i have no idea what to use otherwise)

 ## Install